-The final will be cumulative, but it will be more heavily weighted towards material that has not yet been tested.
-The final exam will be at a UNIFORM time with the other sections of CS439 and not the time listed in this page.
-The date could be as late as Tuesday, December 16.
-The Registrar will publish uniform final exam dates in early November.
+The final will be cumulative, but it may be more heavily weighted towards material that has not yet been tested.
+The final exam will be at a UNIFORM time with the other sections of CS439 and not the time listed on the registrar's tentative schedule.
+The date could be as late as Tuesday, December 15.
+The Registrar usually publishes uniform final exam dates in early November.

 iClicker Participation: iClicker participation is measured in your answers to iClicker questions, so bring your iClicker with you to lecture.
 In order to receive iClicker credit for a given day you MUST: